ksainc/integration_ews/README.md

 The following is a very long list of things that work and limitations.

+- Supported On-Premise Exchange Systems: Echange 2007-2022, GFI Kerio Connect, SmarterMail, Etc
+- Supported Off-Premise Exchange Systems: Microsoft Exchage 365, OVH Cloud, Etc
+- Supported Authentications: Basic, NTLM, OAuth2
 - Passive (scheduled) and Active (live) Syncronization
 - Account Auto Discovery
 - Calendar Syncronization
 - Contacts Syncronization
+- Tasks Syncronization
 - Mail App Integration

-About 95% of the properties between Nextcloud and EWS are transferable and supported for both Contacts and Calendars, some properties are limited due to the limitations of both systems.
+About 95% of the properties between Nextcloud and EWS are transferable and supported for both Contacts, Calendars and Tasks, some properties are limited due to the limitations of both systems.

-Please note that at the moment the app only supports basic and NTLM authentication.

 ### Contacts